 YAML is a common, less verbose alternative to JSON, which is also used by some static site generators.
 Since Mattrbld is already able to parse and serialise YAML for Markdown frontmatters, it would be an easy additional format to implement, but hasn’t been added yet.

-In the next article, you’ll learn about URL templates, which can be used to make it easy for Content Editors to link to other content items in your project.
+In the next article, you’ll learn about Media Collections, but you can also skip ahead to the article on URL templates, which can be used to make it easy for Content Editors to link to other content items in your project.